jlevy/og-equity-compensation/README.md

   they have been put on “autopilot” with respect to the timing of the tax event.
   If the shares are worth a lot on the date of vesting, the tax burden can be significant.
-- ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, which typically refers to a [direct award of stock](#restricted-stock-awards), a completely different type of equity compensation.
+- ☝️ You don’t want to confuse *restricted stock units* with *restricted stock*, which typically refers to restricted stock awards.

 ### Less common types of equity